 Peru is a democratic republic, whereby the President of Peru is both head of state and head of government.
-Executive power is exercised by the government.
+According to the Peruvian Constitution of 1993, the Executive power is exercised by the government.
 Legislative power is vested in both the government and the Congress.
 The Judiciary is independent of the executive and the legislature.

 National day: 28 July (Independence from Spain in 1821)